• Skip to primary navigation

 Vanilla: I like to add a splash of vanilla extract to this dough.
 It enhances the overall flavor profile of pumpkin cookies.
 I suggest you give it a try!

 Spices: You may use the spices that I am using in this cookie dough.
 I use ground ginger, cloves, nutmeg and all spice powder to create my homemade version of pumpkin pie spice.
-Or you can use store bought pumpkin pie spice along with ¾ tsp cinnamon.
+Or you can use store bought pumpkin pie spice along with ¾ teaspoon cinnamon.

 No egg or yolk: As pumpkin already contains ample of moisture (about 91%) by mass, adding more moisture in the form of egg leads to cakey textured cookies.